msjarrett/exercises/adventofcode2022/README.md

   But got to play with `Regex`, and also destructuring (both the regex match and data classes), and some more esoteric List manipulation (including `buildList` that led me down the "receivers" rabbit hole).
+* Day 6: Going to play with arrays, but they don't work with "reified type parameters".
+Otherwise pretty normal algorithm.